 No two retirements are the same.
-As part of determining how much money you’ll need, visualize what you want your retirement to look like.
+As part of determining how much money you’ll need, visualize what you want your retirement to look like, and have realistic expectations about what it will really be like.
 A retirement filled with travel and hobbies may require a bigger nest egg than a post-work life spent closer to home.

 How Much Should You Save?

 No matter how you add it up, retirement won't be cheap.
 If you are 10 or more years away, using the 80% rule is probably fine.
 However, if you're within five to seven years of retirement, you'll want to develop a more specific savings plan.
 With your estimate in hand, consider these tips:

 Lots of expenses compete for your income.
 It will be the same in retirement, but without the steady paycheck.
 The more you save now, the easier it may be to cover those expenses.

 Find ways to make saving a priority.
 Figure out where your money goes and you'll likely find places to stop spending and put it toward retirement.